dylanmtaylor/resume-builder/README.md

 ## What's in it

 - XeLaTeX with font packages (texlive-xetex, fonts-recommended, fonts-extra)
-- Python 3 with OCI CLI for uploading to Oracle cloud storage
+- AWS command line interface v2 for uploading to Cloudflare R2
 - Git and other basic tools